rand-projects/fisb-978/docs/source/document.rst

 This can be set in 'demod_978' with the ``-l`` argument.

-It should be noted that the Reed-Solomon error correction in ADS-B and FIS-B is not a guarantee that a message was decoded correctly.
+It should be noted that the Reed-Solomon error correction in ADS-B and FIS-B is not a guarantee that a message was decoded *correctly*.
 Reed-Solomon has a number of parity bytes (for our purposes, these are bytes, not bits).
-So if you have 14 bytes of parity (like in an ADS-B long message), that means it will detect and correct up to 7 errors that it finds, or 14 that you know exist.
+So if you have 14 bytes of parity (like in an ADS-B long message), that means it will detect and correct up to 7 error bytes that it finds, or 14 that you know exist (erasures).
 Or some combination of the above. *If the message actually has more errors than this, all bets are off, and Reed-Solomon may declare that the message is fine when it isn't*.
 None of these messages have a CRC code, or other error detection mechanism to double check that a decode is correct.
-So if you decode random noise, it is very possible to get valid Reed-Solomon certified garbage packets.
+So if you decode random noise, it is very possible to get Reed-Solomon certified garbage packets.

+In FIS-B, there is an imperfect mechanism you can use to double check for a correct message.
+It isn't perfect, but it is better than nothing.
+In FIS-B, each message is made up of UAT Frames.
+Each frame comes with a length, and UAT Frames are chained together until the end of the total message.
+Either the frames will fit exactly in a message, or they will end before the end of the message.
+In which case the remainder of the message will be zeros.
+If a message doesn't pass this test, it isn't valid.
+Passing this test doesn't mean it's valid either, but the likelihood is much higher.

 Explanation of program output
 =============================